crispinprojects/talkcalendar/README.md

 Talk Calendar is a personal desktop calendar for Linux which can read out calendar events.

-The Calendar GUI has been developed using C and [GTK4](https://docs.gtk.org/gtk4/) for GTK desktops (GNOME, Ubuntu Desktop, XFCE, Cinnamon etc.).
+The Calendar GUI has been developed using C, [GTK4](https://docs.gtk.org/gtk4/) and Adwaita for the GNOME and Ubuntu desktops.
+Adwaita is the  official default design language, user interface style, and widget library (libadwaita) for the GNOME Desktop Environment.

 A screenshot of Talk Calendar is shown below.